 - the health and safety of research subjects and patients; and

 - the interests of students and colleagues;

 Such actions may range from slight restrictions to reassignment of the activities of the respondent.
 In extreme circumstances, the respondent may be suspended temporarily.
 Any actions will be in accordance with the procedures specified in Board of Regents Policy: Faculty Tenure, the contract between the Regents and unionized groups, any other labor agreements, or other applicable employee policies.
 Interim administrative actions will be taken in full awareness of how they might affect the respondent and the ongoing research projects of the University.

 The investigation may be carried out by the inquiry panel as a continuance of its work.
-If additional expertise for the panel is deemed desirable, the RIO requests additional nominations from the Faculty Senate Research Committee.
+If additional expertise for the panel is deemed desirable, the RIO may request additional nominations from the Faculty Senate Research Committee before appointing new members.
 If the panel is augmented, it will still have an odd number of members.
 The RIO identifies one member as chair.
-The RIO informs the respondent and complainant of the proposed new members for the panel and allows them 5 working days to object to any of the panel members on grounds of conflict of interest as outlined in University Procedure: Conducting an Inquiry.
+The RIO informs the respondent of the proposed new members for the panel and allows the respondent 5 working days to object to any of the panel members on grounds of conflict of interest as outlined in University Procedure: Conducting an Inquiry.